-up to an systematic error that is given by evaluating the right hand side of \eqref{eq:comp-channel-bound}.
-The systematic error is small in the regime where $u(\Lambda) \approx p(\Lambda)^2$ which is the case if $\Lambda$ is de-coherent.
+up to a systematic error that is given by evaluating the right-hand side of Eq.~\eqref{eq:comp-channel-bound}.
+The systematic error is small in the regime where $u(\Lambda) \approx p(\Lambda)^2$ which is the case if $\Lambda$ is decoherent.
 The unitarity of $\Lambda$ can be estimated using variants of the \ac{RB} protocol itself developed in Refs.~\cite{WalGraHar15, dirkse2019efficient}.

 Alternatively, one can just assume that the error is sufficiently incoherent, i.e.\ that $| 1 - p(\Lambda)^2 / u(\Lambda)| \leq \epsilon$.
-Conditioned on this external believe one obtains the simpler estimator
+Conditioned on this external belief, one obtains the simpler estimator

 that comes with a systematic error that is controlled in $\epsilon$.
-Thereby, interleaved \ac{RB} can be used to arrive at average-performance certificates of individual quantum-gates.
+Thereby, interleaved \ac{RB} can be used to arrive at average-performance certificates of individual quantum gates.

 We have already seen that for interleaved \ac{RB} controlling the unitarity is helpful in deriving tighter error bounds.
-In addition, estimating the unitarity in principle also allows to derive better worst-case performance bounds from the average gate fidelities that come out of \ac{RB} experiments using Theorem~\ref{thm:RiKbound}.
+In addition, estimating the unitarity can also yield relevant worst-case performance bounds in terms of the average gate fidelities using Theorem~\ref{thm:RiKbound}.